 Caretaker Health Minister Hamad Hassan is in self-isolation after coming into contact with employees from his office who have tested positive for coronavirus, the state-run agency NNA reported on Wednesday.

-Hassan is currently in quarantine after three employees from his office got infected with the virus, and is set to remain in quarantine until he undergoes the necessary tests.
+Hassan is currently in quarantine after three employees from his office got infected with the virus.

 Five ministers from the current caretaker government have caught the coronavirus so far.